hstalker/hstalker.github.io/_pages/about.md

 I am Hector: A professional software developer (since ~2018), with a degree in Computer Science and hobbyist experience dating back to circa mid-2000s.
 In my career I tend to work on relatively low-level core infrastructure technologies revolving around high-performance, high-reliability systems.

-A surprising amount of my work tends to involve API design and related programmer UX work also.
-I have been programming in C++ for a _very_ long time, and due to the nature of my work that is often the language of the day, but am capable of using (and regularly do use) whatever tool I need to get the job at hand complete.
+My day job is currently primarily C++, but I frequently use whatever tool I need to use (just to name a few: Python, Perl, Shell, Lua, Make, x86 Assembly, Java, C, etc).
+My interest in languages and compiler technology means I find little difficulty in picking up new languages and environments.

 __Professional Work:__

- * Financial services technology (regulatory reporting & high performance electronic trading systems)
+ * Financial services technology (high performance electronic trading systems & regulatory reporting)

 In terms of subject matter, this work may involve the design, implementation &